• Target level of study

 Read more

-In exceptional cases, Validation of Personal and Professional Experience (VAPP) may allow direct access to the second year of training leading to the State Diploma in Audioprosthetics.
+In exceptional cases, the Validation of Personal and Professional Experience (VAPP) program may grant direct admission to the second year of the training program leading to the state certification as an audiologist.

 Read more